What is a GPX File?

-- CalTopo Website (free) – CalTopo allows you to select from tons of map layers and create tracks and waypoints and then export them as a GPX file.
+- CalTopo Website (free) – CalTopo allows you to select from tons of map layers and create tracks, routes and waypoints and then export them as a GPX file.

 - GaiaGPS Website and Apps (free and premium memberships available) – Another site similar to CalTopo with a slicker interface that’s a bit more user-friendly.
 You can create GPX routes and waypoints and export to your computer or the Gaia GPS app(s).